 (Extracted from a translation of the Hans Christian Andersen tale)

 Traditional stories are wonderful teachings of the predicament and dilemmas of being human.
-And, many of them are invitations into new depths of being at the midlife transition.
+And, many of them can help us respond to an invitation to new depth of being during life transitions.

 In the above extract of a Hans Christian Andersen tale, our emperor is narrowly focussed on being well dressed.
 He is seeking to bolster his self esteem with looking, rather than feeling, powerful.